nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ![ImportDataWindow](images/ImportWindow.jpg)

-* Only files with correct and non-duplicate recipes will be imported
+* Only files with recipes that pass our formatting checks, and files with no duplicate recipes will be imported
 * Any imported recipes will be added to your current recipe book!
-* Alternatively, you can access the import function from the `File` option in the top left corner of the main window.
+* Alternatively, you can access the import function from the `File` tab in the top left corner of the main window.

 ![ImportExportFromTopLeftOfWindow](images/ImportExportDisplay.jpg)